Pennsylvania State House

 Qualifications

 Representatives must be at least 21 years of age.
-They must be a U.S. citizen and a Pennsylvania resident four years, and a resident of the district they represent one year prior to their election and must reside in that district during their term.[3]
+They must be a United States citizen and a Pennsylvania resident for four years, and a resident of the district they represent one year prior to their election and must reside in that district during their term.[3]

 Speaker of the House